ralatorr/ralatorr.github/README.md

 We tested a variety of different models, including linear regression, random forest regressors, ARIMAX, among others.
 We settled on a Random Forest Regressor model to predict energy prices.
 Our model predicted energy prices by MWh within 300 MXN or so.
 When it came to predicting energy demand, we developed a Long Short Term-Memory model, a kind of Recurrent Neural Network (RNN) that allows us to engage in time-series forecasting.
 This model's predictions had an average Mean Absolute Percentage Error roughly 2x that of the Mexican federal government's own demand forecasts.
-Given the LTSM model only took in univariate time series data, the development of a similar multivariate model seems promising.
+Given the LTSM model merely took in univariate time series data (i.e. energy demand across time), the development of a similar multivariate model seems promising.

 #### Link to Project
 [Energy Demand and Price Forecasting](https://github.com/ralatorr/ralatorr.github.io/tree/main/Energy_Forecasting)